osimosu/DissertationTemplate/README.md

 # University of Stirling MSc Dissertation LaTex Template.

-Designed this for my MSc thesis, but shared it with the Computer Science Department, and is currently used by all students.
+Implemented this for my MSc thesis, but shared it with the Computer Science Department, and is currently used by all students.